 A missing response code is a special case here.
 In some situations this simply indicates a "fire and forget" call that didn't return a response at all.
 In other situations it might indicate a timeout or error situation.
 This is highly dependent on your application.
 By default, Dynatrace will assume the former.
 You can choose the latter as an opt-in.

 These exceptions indicate that the client aborted the operation.
 Although these are technical errors, in principle they don't count as failed requests as they aren't caused by faults with the service.
-If a service request encounters such an exception, Dynatrace won’t consider the request as failed, regardless of the HTTP error code or any other information.
+If a service request encounters such an exception, Dynatrace consider the request as successful, regardless of the HTTP error code or any other information.
 Error detection simply ignores such exceptions.
-You can add exception classes that indicate such situations.
+You can click Add client-abort exception to add exception classes that indicate such situations.

 These are cases where your code (or 3rd-party code that you don't control) returns exceptions that indicate a certain response and not an error.
 For example, the Thrift client for Cassandra returns a